progamma/cloud-connector/README.md

 - Enter information about the application servers to connect to the database and you want to expose.
   - In the section `remoteServers` are listened the urls of application servers to which you want connect (example https://myserver:8080).
   - In the section `remoteUserNames` are listened the username of Instant Developer IDE to which you want connect (example johnsmith).
   - In the section `datamodels` are listened the databases that you want expose.
 You can list multiple databases.
-Each type of database (Oracle, Postgres, SQLServer ) has specific connection parameters.
+Each type of database (Oracle, Postgres, SQLServer, MySQL) has specific connection parameters.
   - In the section `fileSystems` are listened the directory paths that you want expose.
   - In the section `plugins` are listened the classes that you can create inside the `public_html\plugins` folder and use as plugins.
   Cloud Connector has a built-in plugin: ActiveDirectory.
 If you want to use it you have to add an object to this section similar to: